 Action Description Permit Allow data to be maneuvered based on your selection -for example, allow it to be printed or posted to a website.
 Block Deny or block data from being printed, posted, or emailed, depending on your selection.
+Audit only Activity is audited and available to review.
 Quarantine Quarantine email messages containing sensitive data.
 Network email can be encrypted before it's released.
 Select Encrypt on release to enable this feature.
 Note: When a mobile email message is released from quarantine, it is sent to the mobile device the next time the device is connected to the network.
+Quarantine with note Quarantine the message as described above, and provides a note to the user in place of the message.
+Safe copy Keep a copy of the file in the cloud archive that is accessible only to administrators.
+Unshare external Remove sharing permissions for any external addresses.
+Unshare all Remove all sharing permissions from the file.

 Action Description Drop attachments Drops email attachments that are in breach of policy.
-Applies to messages detected by the Forcepoint Email Security module. ■ Applies to rules that monitor data in "each part separately." • Quarantines email messages that: ■ Have a body breach, but not an attachment breach.
+Applies to messages detected by the Forcepoint Email Security module.
+Applies to rules that monitor data in "each part separately."
+Quarantines email messages that: ■ Have a body breach, but not an attachment breach.
 Have breaches in both the message body and attachment.
 Are detected by agents other than Forcepoint Email Security, such as the protector.
 Are detected when rules are monitoring data in "the transaction as a whole." ■ Fail to drop attachments when indicated.
 Note: If a violation is found in a uuencoded attachment, the attachment is treated as email body and blocked rather than dropped.
 This is because additional content is placed between the attachments, including the attachment name.
 (UNIX-to-UNIX encoding [uuencoding] is a utility that most email applications use for encoding and decoding files.)
 Select Encrypt on release if you want quarantined messages to be encrypted before they're released.
 If an attachment has been dropped, this option reattaches it and encrypts both the body and attachment before releasing the message.
 To release an incident, an administrator selects Remediate > Release on the incident details toolbar.
 Encrypt Encrypt the affected email message.
 With Forcepoint DLP agents and Forcepoint Email Security, this option applies to all email directions.
 For cloud infrastructure deployments such as Microsoft Azure, this option applies only to outbound email.
 (Inbound and Internal email is permitted, and an alert is sent to the Forcepoint Email Security administrator.)
 Encrypt with profile key Removable media only.
 Encrypts sensitive data for users who will be on authorized, endpoint machines.
 Passwords are set by administrators and deployed via profiles.
 Decryption is automatic if the files are accessed on the endpoints.
 Encrypt with user password Windows removable media only.
 Encrypts sensitive data for users who will be decrypting files from other machines (those without the endpoint agent installed).
 Passwords are set by endpoint users.
 Files are decrypted using a special utility.
 Note that if the user has not yet configured a password when the first breach is detected, the system prompts the user for a password and then blocks the operation.
 The encryption action is not performed until subsequent transactions.
 This option is not supported on Mac or Linux endpoints.
 Removable media transactions are permitted on Mac and Linux when this option is selected.